About Popcorn

 • ✦ 1GB free space assuming WSL installed

 WSL is strongly recommended for Windows developers.
-Native Linux is fully viable. macOS is supported for development in 0.5 when using Homebrew-provided cross compilers and BIOS-capable ISO tooling; QEMU behavior may differ by build (for example accelerator availability).
+Native Linux is fully viable. macOS uses src/build/macos.sh or gui-macos.py with Homebrew cross compilers and GRUB ISO tooling; QEMU behavior may differ by host.
 Windows 11 and WSL 2.0 remain the recommended Windows stack.

 Current Status & Limitations